SeppeHousen/SeppeHousen/README.md

 More information on my background via [LinkedIn](https://www.linkedin.com/in/seppehousen/).

-## Current project
+## Previous projects
 - 💵 M&A deal-price prediction using neural networks

-## Previous projects
 - 💵 Salary prediction using tree-based models
 - 📈 Chevron stock analysis using text analysis, GARCH-models and portfolio optimization
 - 🍷 Wine investment analysis using linear regression